Interact with the Iron Age

 Opened on 3 July 2016, the building itself, was actually once the home of Sheikh Juma bin Maktoum Al Maktoum back in 1928.
 This historic building, nestled in the Shindagha Heritage District of Dubai, is dedicated to the discovery of an excavation site that dates back to the Iron Age.
 During the conversion of this building into a museum, the integrity was carefully preserved and it’s easy to see to the distinct differences of new additions in contrast to the original infrastructure.
 It is also accessible to wheelchairs and strollers.

-The tour begins with an immersive experience.
+An audio-visual treat The tour begins with an immersive experience.
 This 3D cinematic room transports you to the edge of the desert and makes you feel like you are there at the amazing excavation site.
 Along the journey of discovery, you will find dynamic videos projected on the walls, and even interactive screens to engage with.
 Try putting together the skeleton of a dinosaur in a digital puzzle.
 Considering the security, and cutting-edge technology used to envision this experience, it is surprising to know that this museum was completed in a record 4 months!

 Looking into the past

 Saruq Al-Hadid has literally added to the history books.
 Every artefact unearthed at the excavation site, along the edge of the Rub Al-Khali desert, reveals more about this civilization.
 Analysis of the precious beads reveal that some of them did not naturally exist in the area.
 This means the Arab tribes traded with others as far away as India.
 This, and even fossilized bones of fish tell us that although these people lived in the desert, they travelled far, and even across seas.
 Keep an eye out for the olive wood – it originates in the Mediterranean areas – how did it reach the Arabian Peninsula?